Sanindu/carbon-footprint/README.md

 - In simple terms:

-  - Divide the distance travelled by how many miles the car can go per gallon — this gives gallons of fuel consumed.
+  - Divide the distance travelled by how many miles the car can go per gallon, this gives gallons of fuel consumed.
   - Multiply the gallons by the carbon emissions per gallon to get total CO₂ emissions.

 ---